cbdq-io/sbus-router/README.md

 | logging.Logger                         | A logger in case one wants to track the transformation. |

 An example custom transformer is implemented in the file `tests/resources/custom.py`.
-Please note that the trasnformer function MUST not incur any I/O.  It also MUST return an azure.servicebus.ServiceBusMessage
+Please note that the transformer function MUST not incur any I/O.  It also MUST return an azure.servicebus.ServiceBusMessage

 ## Useful External Links